7hoenix/blog_raw/_posts/2016-09-01-how-to-program-in-java-using-static-and-final.md

 ## <a name="tl;dr"></a>TL;DR

-1) Use final on your data structures to lock down your data:
+1. Use final on your data structures to lock down your data
-=> make copies of things as you go to change data.
+  * Make copies of things as you go to change data.

-2) Use static on your methods to make them functional:
+2. Use static on your methods to make them functional
-=> have them take an object as the first argument to the method and return a new copy of that object.
+  * The first argument to the method is the object in question.

+3. If using both and you want to change the underlying data structure.
+  * The return type is a new updated version of the object in question.

 * [TL;DR](#tl;dr)
 * [See example](#example)